jemalbrins/docs/seo.rst

 2. Wrap headlines in H1 tags
 ----------------------------

-The <h1> tag is interpreted by search engines as being the most important descriptive element on a page, so make sure that you wrap your headline in <h1>s.
-You can control the size of the <h1> text itself with CSS, but it's important to use that specific tag.
+The <h1> tag is interpreted by search engines as being one of the most important descriptive elements on a page (second only to the <title> tag), so make sure that you wrap your headline in
+<h1>s.
+You can control the size of the <h1> text itself with CSS, but it's important to use that
+specific tag.

 3. Add alt text to images
 -------------------------